Channing Ward

-Channing Jevante Ward (born September 17, 1992) is a former American football defensive tackle.
+Channing Jevante Ward (born September 17, 1992) is an American former professional football defensive tackle.
 He played college football at Mississippi.
-Ward now coaches the defensive line at New Albany High School in New Albany, Mississippi.
+Ward was coaches the defensive line at New Albany High School in New Albany, Mississippi but he now coaches at St. Andrew’s Episcopal School in Ridgeland (Mississippi).

-Early life and high school career
+Early life

 He was born in 1992 in Aberdeen, Mississippi to parents Bob Evans and Cora Ward.
 He played football at Aberdeen High as a defensive end.
 Ward's high school career included numerous awards and recognition.
 Among his distinctions Ward was listed No. 2 on The Clarion-Ledger's Top Ten Most Wanted List.
 The Ledger also awarded him first-team All-State honors during his junior and senior years.